-The plume centerline temperature correlation described in Chapter 9 of Reference 11 was used to develop the vertical ZOI tables and plots in Attachment 8 to Appendix F. The following spreadsheet can be used to calculate the centerline temperature of a buoyant fire plume and the vertical ZOI:
+The plume centerline temperature correlation described in Chapter 9 of Reference 11 was used in conjunction with heat soak method calculations to develop the vertical ZOI tables and plots in Attachment 8 to Appendix F. The following FDTs spreadsheet can be used to calculate the centerline temperature of a buoyant fire plume and the vertical ZOI:

 09_Plume_Temperature_Calculations_Sup1.xls.